darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/03 - The Herald's Petition.md

 ---

 The five minutes began with the Administrator's finger tapping against a pocket watch—brass on brass, marking time like a countdown to execution.
 "Five minutes," she said, voice carrying the same granite certainty that had marked emergency supply lists for the past six hours.
 "The countermeasure works.
-Your formulation held through three siege escalations without degrading.
+Your formulation held through yesterday's remaining siege escalations without degrading.
 You've earned this hearing."

 Samantha's hands still smelled of binder wash and copper filings despite scrubbing.
 Her shoulders ached from hunching over the crucible, and her eyes felt gritty from alchemical vapors that made her blink too often.
 The work had been precise, exhausting, and successful—the first victory she'd been part of since arriving in Codaria.
 But now she had to set aside the satisfaction of solved problems and reach for larger truths that might sound like madness to tired minds.